ParamDesperado/P_38_Workout_Tracker_Google_Sheets/README.md

 ## Installation

-1. Clone the repository
-2.Create a .env file in the root directory with the following:
+1.Create a .env file in the root directory with the following:
 APP_ID=your_nutritionix_app_id
 API_KEY=your_nutritionix_api_key
 SHEET_ENDPOINT=your_sheety_endpoint